Aberdour Castle is one of the oldest in Scotland with the original house being built in the 12th Century.

 Explore the beautiful Colby Woodland Garden set in a tranquil and secluded valley with one of the finest Rhododendron and Azalea collections in Wales.

-Crathes Castle and Gardens are a real jewel of a place.
+Crathes Castle and Gardens influenced by the Arts and Crafts movement are a real jewel of a place.
 The castle, gardens and setting combine to stunning effect.

 The walled garden at Dunninald Castle is planted with traditional mixed borders, vegetables, fruit trees and greenhouse.